 Swing doors are hinged doors that can be pushed or pulled open from either side.
 Hydraulic pumps and magnetic gaskets help with self-closing and ensuring the door seals properly.
 They are suitable for locations with plentiful space.

 The width of a standard swing door ranges between 34 and 60 inches.
 However, swing doors can be customized up to 72 inches wide.
 Heights range from 76 inches all the way up to 90 inches.

 Swing doors can be located on any wall or side of a walk in cooler.

 Sliding doors open horizontally by sliding parallel to the wall.
 They are suitable for tighter spaces and operations that require large openings for pallets and forklifts.

 Sliding doors are available in many different sizes and typically located on the center of the front wall of a cooler.

-The walk-in cooler refrigeration unit is responsible for removing heat and maintaining the temperature inside a cooler between 28°F and 55°F. It consists of a condensing unit, evaporator coil, and their assembly parts.
+The walk in cooler refrigeration unit is responsible for removing heat and maintaining the temperature inside a cooler between 28°F and 55°F. It consists of a condensing unit, evaporator, and other assembly parts.

-The evaporator coil is the interior portion of the refrigeration unit tasked with collecting the heat and transferring it into the gas.
-The evaporator coil is typically installed on the ceiling towards the rear wall of the cooler.
+The evaporator is the portion of the refrigeration unit tasked with collecting heat inside the cooler and transferring it into a gas.
+It is typically installed inside on the ceiling towards the rear wall of the cooler.

-Assembly parts connect the condensing unit and the evaporator coil.
+Assembly parts connect the condensing unit and the evaporator.
 They are the unsung heroes that make the magic happen.

-The thermostat is a regulating device that senses the temperature inside a walk-in cooler and "tells" the refrigeration unit when and for how long to run so the cooler's temperature is maintained at or near the desired setpoint.
+A walk in cooler thermostat is a regulating device that senses the temperature inside a walk in cooler and "tells" the refrigeration unit when and for how long to run so the cooler's temperature is maintained at or near the desired setpoint.